Facial Feminisation Podcasts | GenderGP, a 3-part series

 “Some patients think we have some kind of magic wand in our hands and this is kind of magic and suddenly you will look like some kind of princess, you know.
 You must work on that as well.”

-Part 3.
+Episode 3.
 The life-changing aspects of FFS with Stephanie Hirst

 Radio and TV presenter Stephanie Hirst is joined by her surgeon, Dr Daniel Simon, co-founder of Facialteam in Marbella, Spain.
 Stephanie shares her experiences of FFS and how it changed her life, while Dr Simon talks about the guidelines, research and best practice which have been instrumental in forcing the re-evaluation of FFS and the transformative role it can play in the lives of trans women.